Accounting Cost-Volume-Profit Analysis

 Contribution Margin Ratio

-Using the above break-even formulas, the break-even sales for Friends Corporation can be computed as follows:
+Using these break-even formulas, the break-even sales for Friends Company can be computed as follows:

 Break-even Sales in Units =